Stavros Pilios

-Stavros Pilios (Σταύρος Πήλιος; born 10 December 2000) is a Greek professional footballer who plays as a left-back for Super League club AEK Athens.
+Stavros Pilios (Σταύρος Πήλιος; Stavro Pilo; born 10 December 2000) is a professional footballer who plays as a left-back for Super League club AEK Athens.
+Born in Greece, he represents Albania at international level.

-Career
+Club career

 PAS Giannina

 Pilios was part of PAS Giannina youth system before he signed a professional contract in January 2019.
 He made his professional debut against Enosis Aspropyrgos in the Greek Cup on 2 October 2019.
-His first appearance in the Super League 2 was against AE Karaiskakis on 22 December 2019.
+His first appearance in the Super League 2 was against A.E.
+Karaiskakis on 22 December 2019.

 Loan to Iraklis

 On 24 August 2021, Pilios was loaned to Iraklis until the summer of 2022.

 AEK Athens

 On 23 June 2023, AEK Athens officially announced the signing of Pilios on a four-year contract.

+International career

+On 21 March 2026, he received a call-up from Albania for the 2026 World Cup qualification play-offs.
+He made his debut on 26 March 2026 in the play-off semi-final match against Poland, coming on as a substitute in the 67th minute; five minutes later, he had a clear scoring opportunity, but his shot was saved by the goalkeeper.

+Personal life

+Pilios is of Greek origin, with his parents belonging to the Greek minority in Albania and originating from Dropull.